supeersanjiv/supeersanjiv/README.md

 - 👋 Hi, I’m @supeersanjiv
-- 👀 I’m interested in
+- 👀 I’m interested in development projects
 - 🌱 I’m currently learning web and application development
 - 💞️ I’m looking to collaborate on all kind of web and application based development
 - 📫 Use mail sanjivscience2020@gmail.com to reach me